ajaya-ghimire/File_Encryptor/README.md

 # FIle_Encryptor
-Here are two programs.
-One program decrypts your file and the other one encrypts it.
+Introducing My File Encryption and Decryption Toolkit!
+Keep Your Files Secure with Ease!

-In order to do that, the file you want to encrypt should be in the same directory as these programs.
-Then you can run FileEncrypt.cpp file to encrypt the file and whenever you want, you can run FileDecrypt.cpp file to Decrypt your file and follow the instructions in the program.
-Thank you.
+1. Place the file you want to encrypt in the same directory as our programs: FileEncrypt.cpp and FileDecrypt.cpp.
+2. Run FileEncrypt.cpp to encrypt your file effortlessly.
+Just follow the on-screen instructions.
+3. When you need access, run FileDecrypt.cpp to decrypt your file in a snap.

+It's that easy!
+Protect your data and enjoy peace of mind.
+Your files, your security, simplified.